gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 	<T> Set<MethodConstraintViolation<T>> validateAllConstructorParameters(
 		T object, Constructor<T> constructor, Object[] parameterValues, Class<?>... groups);

-TODO: Add these methods to the listing in section 4.1

 DISCUSSION: Would a separate interface `MethodValidator` make sense?
 I personally don't think so, but maybe there are arguments for that.